open-logic/open-logic/doc/EntityList.md

 Clock crossings are a key topic and they all follow the same [clock crossing principles](./base/clock_crossing_principles.md).

+A selection table summarizing the pros and cons of all the different clock crossings is also provided in [clock crossing principles](./base/clock_crossing_principles.md).
+If unsure which entity to select, refer to this table.

 | Entity                                                   | Description                                                  |
 | -------------------------------------------------------- | ------------------------------------------------------------ |
 | [olo_base_cc_reset](./base/olo_base_cc_reset.md)         | Synchronization of resets between two clock domains (bi-directional) |